 Stadion Maksimir is first and foremost the home of Dinamo Zagreb, which is one of the most successful clubs in the history of the Croatian first league, and the class of Zagreb.
 Even relative to its history, this club is in the midst of an excellent run, having been league runner-up in 2016-17 and winner in 2017-18.
-And currently, if you were to look at the football odds hosted by numerous platforms based in the UK and around Europe, you’d be hard-pressed to find a place that didn’t have Dinamo favored to win again this season.
-It’s simply a fine club, and offers the best chance to see great football in Zagreb.
+And currently, if you were to look at the football odds hosted by numerous platforms based in the UK and around Europe, you’d be hard-pressed to find a place that didn’t have Dinamo favoured to win again this season.
+It’s simply a fine club and offers the best chance to see great football in Zagreb.

 The same stadium is also the primary venue for the Croatian national team when it plays home matches.
 These are a little harder to come by in terms of scheduling your trip, but clearly it is a treat to see a team as good as the Croatian national side in any completion - let alone one on its home ground.
 Additionally, the stadium is surprisingly intimate for this sort of event.
-Despite effectively being the primary stadium in the city, its 35,000-fan capacity and open-air feel make it feel almost like some of the smaller Premier League venues in England rather than some colossal complex built for European powerhouses.
+Despite effectively being the primary stadium in the city, its 35,000-fan capacity and an open-air feel make it feel almost like some of the smaller Premier League venues in England rather than some colossal complex built for European powerhouses.
 At the same time though, those who might prefer a more state-of-the-art experience may get their wish, as there have been proposals to replace the stadium with a modern wonder topped with a solar cloud.